Umair-34/Inetgrum-CRM/readme.md

-Make sure you are running rhis projct in Operating system ubuntu 20.0+ use terminal for all the followiing commands.
+Make sure you are running this projct in Operating system ubuntu 20.0+ use terminal for all the followiing commands.

 Unzip the project folder "Integrum"